-This study is covered under exemption category for the following reason(s): (check all that apply)

-- 1. \\\\ This study will be conducted in an established or commonly accepted educational setting involving normal educational practices. - 2. \\\\ This study involves the use of educational tests and subjects cannot be identified. - 3. \\\\ This study involves surveys and/or interview procedures or observations of public behavior and - a. \\\\\ subjects cannot be identified, either directly or through the identifiers linked to the subject. - b. \\\\\ the subject's responses, if they become known outside the research, cannot place the subject at risk of criminal or civil liability or be damaging to the subject's financial standing or employability. - c. \\\\\ the research does not deal with sensitive aspects of the subject's own behavior. - 4. \\\\\ Subjects are 18 years of age or older. - 5. \\\\\ This study involves the use of existing data. - 6. \\\\\ This study is an evaluation of Federal Research and/or Federal program(s).
+Principal Inves stigator: Phone Number: Mailing Addre ess: Email: Project title: Department Projected starting date: This study is c overed under exemption category for the following reason(s): (check all that apply) This study will be conducted in an established or commonly accepted educational setting normal educational practices.
+2 This study involves the use of educational tests and subjects cannot be identified.
+This study involves surveys and/or interview procedures or observations of public ior and ; a subjects cannot be identified, either directly or through the identifiers linked to the subject.
+1 b the subject's responses, if they become known outside the research, cannot place the subject at risk of criminal or civil liability or be damaging to the subject's financial standing or employability. (c the research does not deal with sensitive aspects of the subject's own behavior.
+4 Subjects are 18 years of age or older.
+5 This study involves the use of existing data.
+6 This study is an evaluation of Federal Research and/or Federal program(s).
+Subjects Age Range: Number of Subjects: How are subjeter form to be use ects chosen (classes, referral, canvassing, etc.; be specific)?
+Enclose a copy of the consented.